• TACMASR home page

 As a courtesy, please include relevant information about potential biohazardous samples or conditions on the Request Form.

-Please talk to TACMASS staff if you have specific or special instructions to orient and cut your specimens as needed.
+Please Contact us if you have specific or special instructions to orient and cut your specimens as needed.

 We routinely cut three micron sections from FFPE blocks or frozen blocks, and can cut thicker sections upon request (up to eight microns).